guitarkeegan/README-generator/README.md

   ## Description

-  This project will be great, because if it can, it can!
+  A CLI program that will take the user through a series of prompts and then fill the responces into a README.md file.

   ## Installation

-  Clone the repo and run ''' npm install ''' in your terminal
+  run: npm install in your terminal to download the required dependencies.

   ## Usage

-  > It will make the world a better place.
+  > A quick and easy way to generate a README.md file for your project.

   ## Contributions

-  I am the sole author.
-If you'd like to contribute to the project, contact me through the email below
+  I am the author.
+Please email me if you'd like to contribute.

   ## Tests

-  The can checkout the tests folder and run ''' node tests.js '''
+  npm run test

   ## Questions